echoedinvoker/python/day7/75-player-lives/memo.md

 - After comparing flowchart, we can see more clearly why lector uses nested if statements.

 ### _Further optimize by flowchart_

+> From the flowchart above, we found that there are still some parts that can be optimized.

 ![Alt compare to flowchart2](pic/08.jpg)